What Is Protopic (tacrolimus)?

 How does Protopic work?

-Topical calcineurin inhibitors like Protopic, block calcineurin, a naturally produced chemical naturally that activates T-cells.
+Topical calcineurin inhibitors like Protopic, block calcineurin, a naturally produced chemical that activates T-cells.
 T-cells are a type of white blood cell involved in the immune system response.
 In AD, there is a dysfunction in the immune system causing excessive inflammation in the skin.
 Topical calcineurin inhibitors block cytokines (chemical messengers) that trigger the inflammatory response.
 Once absorbed into the skin, topical calcineurin inhibitors reduce symptoms of AD like redness and itchiness.1,2

 What are the possible side effects of Protopic?